piotrpsz/rs-sqlite/README.md

 ```

 ### Create a database with table(s)
+The moment has come when we want to create a database.<br>

-And now we can create the database and tables:
+We create the database and table(s) in the following way:
 ```asciidoc
     db.create(vec![create_person])
 ```
-Note that the parameter passed to <b>create(..)</b> function is a vector of strings.<br>
+Note that the parameter passed to <b>create(..)</b> method is a vector of strings.<br>
-That is, by passing more proper strings, you can create more tables with one function call.<br>
+That is, by passing more proper strings, you can create more tables when the database is created.<br>

 ### Insert a row